 Portuguese company with a minimum of two partners and minimum capital investment of €5,000.
 Shareholders pay a minimum of €100 per share and are also jointly responsible for everything agreed in the Articles of Association.
 Shareholders are liable for debts up to the amounts covered by business assets.

 Public Limited Company (Sociedade Anomina)

 - Portuguese company that requires at least five shareholders and a minimum capital investment of €50,000.
 Liability of debts is limited to business assets and shareholders are liable for amounts up to their share value.

 Partnership (Sociedade em Nome Colectivo)

 - Portuguese company with a minimum of two partners whose liability extends to personal assets that can be used to cover debts.

 - Portuguese company with a minimum of two partners who are a mix of general partners who run the business and have unlimited liability (including personal assets) and sleeping partners who provide capital and whose liability is limited to the amount invested.

 - Non-profit organizations run through cooperative principles and mutual assistance of members.
 They are freely established legal entities whose capital and composition may vary.
 Portuguese cooperatives are regulated by the Antonio Sergio Cooperative Sector Institute (CASES).

 Setting up an offshore company

-If you are considering setting up an offshore company, i.e. one that is registered, established or incorporated outside of your country of residence, there are several major pros and cons you need to bear in mind.
+If you are considering setting up an offshore company, there are several major pros and cons you need to bear in mind.